TimTeaFan/rstatspkgbot/README.md

 <a id="logo" href="https://raw.githubusercontent.com/TimTeaFan/rstatspkgbot/main/man/figures/logo_big.png"><img src="man/figures/logo.png" alt="rstatspkgbot's logo a robot with an R hex sticker" align="right"></a>

 … an automated Twitter bot made by [Tim Tiefenbach](https://twitter.com/TimTeaFan).
-I tweet about random
+I tweet mostly about random
-\#RStats packages on CRAN 2-4 times a day.
+\#RStats packages on CRAN 4 times a day - at least one package a day from the tidyverse, shiny or ggplot.

 If you want to see my tweets in your feed, follow me on Twitter.